Director, Eleanor Stellyes Center for Global Studies

 Galesburg, IL 61401-4999

 The Oak Ridge National Laboratory (ORNL) is recognized as a leader in scientific and technological research.
-Located in Oak Ridge, Tennessee, and managed by the U.S. Department of Energy by UT-Batelle, scientists and engineers conduct basic and applied research in a wide variety of fields.
+Located in Oak Ridge, Tennessee, and managed by the U.S. Department of Energy by UT-Batelle, scientists and engineers conduct basic and applied research in a variety of fields.
 As the Department of Energy's largest science and energy laboratory, the ORNL's mission is to advance the nation's energy resources, environmental quality, and scientific knowledge.

 The ACM/GLCA Oak Ridge Science Semester (ORSS) is designed to allow qualified undergraduates to study and conduct research in a prestigious and challenging scientific environment.
-As members of a research team working at the frontiers of knowledge, students join ongoing investigations in research areas as diverse as astrophysics, cell biology, DNA sequencing, genetic mutagenesis, parallel computing, robotics, toxicology, and much more.
+As members of a research team working at the frontiers of knowledge, students join ongoing investigations in research areas as diverse as astrophysics, cell biology, DNA sequencing, genetic mutagenesis, parallel computing, robotics, toxicology, and more.
 Participants in this fall semester program join one of the research groups at ORNL.

 The majority of a student's time is spent in research with an advisor specializing in biology, engineering, mathematics, or in the physical sciences.
 Students also participate in an interdisciplinary seminar designed to broaden their exposure to developments in their major field and related disciplines.
 Students are expected to contribute significantly to the design and methodological approach of their research activity.

 In addition, each student chooses an elective from a variety of advanced courses.
 The academic program is enriched in informal ways by guest speakers, departmental colloquia, and the special interests and expertise of the ORNL staff.
+For the third course, students can take an advanced course taught by the Visiting Faculty Director on the Pellissippi State Community College campus or select an alternative course from PSCC’s course offerings for the fall semester.

 Period: one semester (Fall).

-Program advisor: Professor Thomas Clayton.
+Program advisor: Professor Professor Andrew Leahy

 Learn more about the Oak Ridge Science Semester.